failgood/failgood/README.md

 ### Given

-Sub-contexts can define a given block, that will be passed to and evaluated for every test.
+Sub-contexts can define a `given` block, whose result will be freshly evaluated and passed to each test.
+This is not different from dependencies that are just declared in the context, those are also freshly evaluated for each test.
+The only real difference is that the given block is evaluated as part of the test, which can result in better parallelization of test runs.

 ```kotlin
 context(